tusphananh/renteverything/chat_service/README.md

 ## Introduction

-This service is used to send and receive messages between users.
-Connecting with database and save messages.
+This service is used to search for users.
+Connecting with Redis to save the recent searches.

 ## Installation